steve1029/IES/README.md

 To run this package with full capability, one should use Linux-based COW (cluster of the workstation) where each node has an Nvidia GPU.

 ## Author
-A Ph.D in Physics, received from Department of Physics, Korea University.
+Doctorate in Physics, in Feb 2022, received from the Department of Physics, Korea University.
 Currently working at LG innotek.

 [**Google Scholar**](https://scholar.google.com/citations?user=iYm5ThEAAAAJ&hl=ko)